-I am the Newby Trust Research Fellow in English at Newnham College, Cambridge.
-From October 2025, I will be an Alexander von Humboldt Research Fellow at the Max Planck Institute for the History of Science and the Technische Universität Berlin.
+I am an Alexander von Humboldt Research Fellow based jointly at the Max Planck Institute for the History of Science and the Technische Universität Berlin.
+I am also an Affiliate Fellow at the Institute of Cultural Inquiry Berlin for 2025-26.

-Previously, I was a Lecturer in English at Corpus Christi College, Oxford, where I also completed my D.Phil (Ph.D), which won the Swapna Dev Memorial Book Prize.
+Previously, I was the Newby Trust Research Fellow at Newnham College, Cambridge.
+I have also lectured at Oxford, where I completed my D.Phil (Ph.D), which won the Swapna Dev Memorial Book Prize for top dissertation in the Faculty.

 My work lies the intersection of literary history, theology, philosophy, and the medical humanities.
 I've published widely on medieval mysticism, especially my favourite mystic: Julian of Norwich.